cooperative-computing-lab/strict-shell/README.md

 # Overview

 Strict-shell is a new shell meant to replace [BASH][bash].
-Unlike BASH,
-strict-shell is designed to ensure maxmimum predictability in running code and commands, but requires more verbosity from the coder's perspective.
+Unlike BASH, strict-shell is designed to ensure maximum predictability in running code and commands, but requires more verbosity from the coder's perspective.

   [bash]: https://www.gnu.org/software/bash/bash.html